Amlodipine/valsartan/hydrochlorothiazide (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain that spreads to your arms, jaw, back, or neck, trouble breathing, nausea, unusual sweating, faintness
+- Chest pain that is worse than usual or spreads to your arms, jaw, back, or neck, trouble breathing, unusual sweating

 - Rapid weight gain, swelling in your hands, ankles, or feet